tamu-edu/it-cloud-docs/src/cloud/azure/network/network.md

 See [Services Configuration](services.md) for how to connect specific Azure services to the TAMU-managed network.

-## Exception Request
+## Alternatives / Exceptions

-If you have a specific use case that requires a different network design, please contact the Cloud Services team to discuss your requirements.
-We will work with you to understand your needs while maintaining the security and integrity of the TAMU network.
+If you have a specific use case that requires a different network design or a feature or service that is not yet implemented, please contact the Cloud Engineering team to discuss your requirements.
+We will work with you to understand and accommodate your needs while maintaining the security and integrity of the TAMU network.

+In some cases, it may be necessary to request an exception to the managed network.
+The office of the Chief Information Security Officer of Texas A&M University (CISO) will review your request and work with you to determine if an exception can be granted and what additional controls may be necessary to mitigate any potential risks.

 ## Reference